How to Block Ads on Microsoft Edge Browser

 Read also: How to get rid of ads in the bottom right corner of Windows 10

-How to Block Pop-ups in New Microsoft Edge
+How to Block Pop-ups in Microsoft Edge

 • Go to (⋯)Settings => Cookies and site permissions;